rakesh2009/Web_scrapping_live_Webpages/README.md

 **Dependencies:**

-Python 3+, jupyter notebbook, Pandas, Numpy, Sklearn, K-means, PCA
+Pycharm TDE, Python 3+, Pandas, Beautifulsoup, Requests

 **Purpose:**

 The purpose of this project is to gain insights, develop competency & help others in

-a) Pratical implementation of K-Means clustering using python code
+a) Pratical implementation of Webscrapping on dynamic webpages

-b) Clustering of News articles with the help of K-Means alogarithm for finding the suitable & related topics clusters

-c) Dimensionality reduction using PCA.
+b) Imbibing the knowledge realted to webscrapping libraries